-White paint is super in style right now… no matter whether it is on your walls, cabinets or furniture.
+White paint colors are super in style right now… no matter if it is on your walls, cabinets or furniture.

-But not all white paint is created equal.
+But not all white paint colors are created equal.
 Some can feel flat and boring, and others can warm a room up making it feel inviting and clean.

 So how do you choose the best white?